CompCogNeuro/sims/ch10/ss/README.md

 First, we will see that the network can read words that are presented to it, using a standard list of probe words developed by [Taraban & McClelland, 1987](#references).

-* Note that the `TestingEnv` in the control panel is set to `Probe`, which is this set of words.
-Do `Test Trial` in the toolbar.
+* Note that the `Testing env` in the control panel is set to `Probe`, which is this set of words.
+Do `Test Init` and `Test` `Step Trial` in the toolbar.

 The first word the network reads is "best," presented at the left-most edge of the input.
 You can read this word from the Ortho-graphy input layer from the individual letters within each of the 4 activated 3x9 slots.
 Each of these slots corresponds to one location and contains 26 units corresponding to one of the 26 letters of the alphabet (with one extra unused unit), organized from the bottom-left to upper-right as usual.
 To familiarize yourself with the layout of the input patterns, verify that "best" is in fact the pattern presented.

-The `TrlPhon` entry in the control panel decodes the Phon-ological output, by matching each phonological slot output pattern with the patterns for each of the consonants and vowels.
+The phonological decoding of the output layer is recorded in the `Phon` value at the bottom of the network display, right after the `TrialName` showing the input pattern.
+The decoding matches each phonological slot output pattern with the patterns for each of the consonants and vowels.
 A capital X indicates that the pattern does not exactly match any of the correct outputs.
-If you run the test prior to doing LoadWeights, it will be all X's.
-You should see that `TrlPhon` says `bbbestt` which is the correct repeated-consonant response for this word.
-If you want, you can look at the patterns in the `PhonConsPats` and `PhonVowelPats` tables and compare those with the outputs to see exactly how this information is encoded in the network.
+You should see that `Phon` says `bbbestt` which is the correct repeated-consonant response for this word.
+If you want, you can look at the patterns in the `PhonCons` and `PhonVowel` tables and compare those with the outputs to see exactly how this information is encoded in the network.

-Also shown in the information just under the network, in the `Name` field, is a code for the type of word (which depends on the different testing sets) -- for this Probe test set, the codes are:
+Also shown in the information just under the network, in the `Type` field, is a code for the type of word (which depends on the different testing sets) -- for this Probe test set, the codes are:

 * HRC -- High freq regular consistent (e.g., best)
 * HRI -- High freq regular inconsistent (e.g., bone, cf., done)